EddieCodeHub/Aether-Site/README.md

 - The section below will be an introduction paragraph to the clan, acompanied by an image of a clan activity. the purpose of this section is to provide a small amount of information about the clan, and guide the reader to find out more on the events page.

 - The main aim of this page is to attract the reader to find out more about what the Clan can offer, but also make a deicision if the clan isnt right for them, with the small amount of information provided.
 This is to avoid wasting a readers time who is looking for a different type of clan.

+### **Events Page**

+- This page will provide more information about Clan events.

+- the page will have images of clan events and text to describe them.

+- It will also have the same colour scheme as the home page

+- The Final paragraph of the page will direct the reader to the 'Join us' page, so they can join the clan if they wish.
+This paragraph will also feature a hyperlink to the 'Join us'.

+### **Join Us page**

+- This page will follow the same colour scheme as the home and events page.

+- The page will feature a form to collect relevent data from the reader.

+- The form will collect the reader In Game Name (IGN), Discord Name